pamanuel/pamanuel.github.io/essays/Adding-Javascript-To-Your-Bag.md

 *"Always be a kid - Kobe Bryant"*

 To be a successful Software Engineer you have to be a kid.
 Always be curious, always want to find the answer, and always ask questions.
-One of these days, maybe the coding interview, you will be asked to get in your bag and showcase your skills as a software engineer.
+Adding to your bag in basketball slang means adding a new move to your dribble set.
+In this case, we are adding Javascript to our technical skillset.

 ## A Javascript Interpretation